 The Self-Descriptive Messages constraint requires that, in a RESTful system, messages must be self-describing.

-This might sound a little abstract, lets look at a concrete example.
+This might sound a little abstract so let’s look at a concrete example.

-Consider two different potential responses from of an HTTP server for the URL
+Consider two different potential responses from an HTTP server for the URL

-Both responses will return information about a contact, but they will take very different forms.
+Both responses will return information about a contact, but each response will take very different forms.